 Use the WD-40 process

 Many experts recommend the use of WD-40 to remove rust on guns as it helps to displace moisture and rust.
 You will need to spray the substance on the rusted surface until the surface is fully soaked.
 Allow it to sit for 10 minutes.
-Use a wire brush to wipe the gun.
+Use a cloth to wipe the gun.
 You can also use the brush to clean off the rust.
 Respray the WD-40 on the gun, allowing it to sit for 10 minutes.

 If there are any stubborn rusts, you can wipe them off with sandpaper.
 But before using the sandpaper, keep reapplying the WD-40.
 If there are small rust remains, you can remove these with steel wool.
 After removing all the rust, apply another layer of the WD-40.